briis/hass-weatherflow2mqtt/README.md

 As there is now a `Home Assistant Core` integration for WeatherFlow which uses the UDP API, I had to make a [new Integration](https://github.com/briis/weatherflow_forecast) that uses the REST API, with a different name (WeatherFlow Forecast).
 The new integration is up-to-date with the latest specs for how to create a Weather Forecast, and also gives the option to only add the Forecast, and no additional sensors.

+Therefore this Add-On will be marked as **ARCHIEVED** and will no longer be maintained by me.
+Fell free to make a Fork of it, and continue making enhancements.

 There is no *Weather Entity* in Home Assistant for MQTT, so after attributes are deprecated in Home Assistant 2024.3, there is no option to add the Forecast to Home Assistant.
 As a consequence of that, I have decided to remove the ability for this Add-On to add Forecast data to MQTT and Home Assistant.
 This Add-On will still be maintained, but just without the option of a Forecast - meaning it will be 100% local.
 If you want the forecast in combination with this Add-On, install the new integration mentioned above, just leave the *Add sensors* box unchecked.